sdasda7777/ScheduleBlock/README.md

 ### Changelog/Roadmap

+#### 1.1.8 (future)
+- TODO: Export language, check frequency and background color along with records
+- TODO: Add settings option to wipe all data (or at least to explore it in more detail)
+- TODO: Improve effectivity by parsing records in RecordStorage only on load and on change

 #### 1.1.7 (upcoming)
 - Abandoned attempts at fixing inaccurate timeouts (sometimes off by one cycle due to scheduling)
 - Removed ScheduleBlock thumbnail from the lock page (so that it isn't cached as the pages thumbnail)
-- TODO: Export language, check frequency and background color along with records
-- TODO: Add settings option to wipe all data (or at least to explore it in more detail)
-- TODO: Improve effectivity by parsing records in RecordStorage only on load and on change
+- Upgraded modal windows
+- TODO: improve record creation UX
+- TODO: fix critical regex bug

 #### 1.1.6 (current)
 - Added basic fallbacks for when website doesn't allow script execution